guynir42/AstroRetriever/README.md

   It also contains the `RawPhotometry` class, which is used to store filenames for data that has not yet been reduced, and the `Lightcurve` class, which is used to store reduced photometry (lightcurves).
 - `quality.py` contains the `QualityChecker` class, which is used in conjunction with the `Finder` class inside `Analysis`.
+- `utils.py` contains some useful functions and classes.
 - `ztf.py` contains the `VirtualZTF` class, which is a subclass of `VirtualObservatory` and is used to download data from ZTF, and reduce the data into usable products.
+- `tess.py` contains the `VirtualTESS` class, which is a subclass of `VirtualObservatory`, and is used to download data from the Transiting Exoplanet Survey Satellite (TESS).

 ## Usage examples